Epictek/newbie-takeover/README.md

 environment back into something sane.
 You *will* have to reboot when you're done.
 If you get anything wrong, your machine won't boot.
 Tough luck.

-This is not a guide for newbies.
-I'm deliberately not giving you commands you can copy and paste.
-If you can't figure out what to do exactly without handholding, this script is not for you.
+This is (sort of) a guide for newbies.

 ## Compatibility

-This script is designed for init systems that support the `telinit u` command to reload the init binary.
-This includes sysvinit and systemd.
-If your init system works a different way, you will have to adapt it, or this might not work at all.
-You're on your own here.
+This script is designed for init systems that support the `telinit u` command, If the command doesn't work or exist it will try the openrc method or the systemctl one

 You should always test this in a VM first.
 You can grab a tarball of your live root filesystem, extract it into a VM image, get your VM up and running (boot